Don Carman

 Donald Wayne Carman (born August 14, 1959) is an American former professional baseball left-handed pitcher who played in Major League Baseball (MLB) for the Philadelphia Phillies, Cincinnati Reds, and Texas Rangers.
-He is currently a sports psychologist for the Boras Corporation.
+He is currently a sport psychologist for the Boras Corporation.

 Career

 Signed by the Philadelphia Phillies as an amateur free agent in 1978 after attending Leedey High School in Leedey, Oklahoma where Carman had led the team to the 1975 Oklahoma State Title.

 Carman made his Major League Baseball debut with the Philadelphia Phillies on October 1, 1983, and appeared in his final game on July 18, 1992.

 During his ten-season career he appeared in 342 games, 102 as a starter.
 National League "top ten" achievements include: